kgateway-dev/kgateway/docs/content/contributing/_index.md

 ## Log an issue

 The simplest way to get involved with docs is by submitting an issue when you see something that needs to be changed.
 It could be a grammatical error, an unclear statement, or a suggestion for a new document or example.
-If you see something that you would like to see amended or improved, head on over to the Gloo GitHub repository and follow the [steps in the Quickstart](#log-an-issue-on-the-main-gloo-repository) for logging an issue.
+If you see something that should be amended or improved, head on over to the Gloo GitHub repository and follow the [steps in the Quickstart](#log-an-issue-on-the-main-gloo-repository) for logging an issue.

 ---